-and facilitate our work in creating a resource that all donors can use.
-For a donor who knows what they want philosophically (i.e., improve education or fight disease) but not tactically (i.e., fund one organization or another), the Clear Fund offers a unique opportunity: we will do the work of finding the best ways to translate money into helping the world, and be transparent enough so that this work does not have to be repeated.
+Furthermore, adopting this strategy means that the bulk of our budget does not simply facilitate our project: it literally funds the activities of the charities that we select as the best.
+A donation to the Clear Fund therefore funds both the best charities the Clear Fund can find, and our work in creating a resource that all donors can use.
+For a donor who knows what they want philosophically (i.e., improve education or fight disease) but not tactically (i.e., fund one organization or another), the Clear Fund offers a unique opportunity: we do the work of finding the best ways to translate money into helping the world, and invest in transparency so that this work does not have to be repeated.
 This is the kind of "money management" that makes the most sense when the goal is to improve the world: allow the work that goes into managing your giving to inform everyone else's.